jpwalkiewicz/movie-comparator/README.md

-# movie-comparator
+# Movie comparator
-Movie comparator - find out what two movies have in common.
+Find out what two movies have in common.